Spencer Proudfoot Shotter: Personal life

 In 1917, he sold Greenwich Place to Doctor Henry Norton Torrey, a brain surgeon from Detroit.

 Shotter was a member of the Chatham Hunt Club, alongside Mills B. Lane Sr, and of the Georgia Historical Society.

 Death

 Shotter died in his sleep on December 5, 1920, aged 64 or 65.
 He had been visiting daughter Isabel in New York City, and was staying at the Hotel La Salle.
-After a funeral service at Savannah's Christ Church, he was interred in Savannah's Bonavanture Cemetery.
+After a funeral service at Savannah's Christ Church, he was interred in Bonavanture Cemetery.
 His second wife and two of their children, Elizabeth and Isabel, were also buried in Bonaventure upon their deaths in 1935, 1956, and 1966, respectively.

 Shotter's mother, a native of Scotland, preceded him in death by six months.
 She lived to the age of 90, and was socially active until her death.

 Popular culture

 Shotter is mentioned in John Berendt's book Midnight in the Garden of Good and Evil (1994).
 Berendt states Shotter is a forebear of Savannah district attorney Spencer Lawton, before describing Greenwich Place.